1.4 - Example: Descriptive Statistics

 Using Technology

-We will use the SAS program called to carry out the calculations that we would like to see.
+We will use the SAS program to carry out the calculations that we would like to see.

 The first part of this SAS output, (download below), is the results of the Means Procedure - proc means.
 Because the SAS output is usually a relatively long document, printing these pages of output out and marking them with notes is highly recommended if not required!